paulereed/paulereed.github.io/research.md

 Reed, Paul E. In preparation.
 Monophthongization and identity: Change across the lifespan.

 Reed, Paul E., and Michael Montgomery.
 In preparation.
 Evidence of earlier African-American English in a bi-racial Appalachian enclave community.

+## Recent Presentations and Posters

+### 2016

+Reed, Paul E. 2016. *Monophthongization of /ay/ as a local identity marker*.
+Paper presented at the Southeastern Conference on Linguistics (SECOL) 83.
+New Orleans, LA.
+March 28-31. ([pdf of slides](Reed_SECOL2016_handout.pdf))

+### 2015

+Reed, Paul E. 2015f. *Using vowel trajectories for Southern U.S. monophthongization*.
+Poster presented at the Acoustical Society of America (ASA) Fall Meeting.
+Jacksonville, FL.
+November 2-6. ([pdf of poster](ASA_2015_Vowel_Trajectory.pdf))

+Reed, Paul E. 2015e. *Place and language: A flexible metric for Rootedness*.
+Poster presented at New Ways of Analyzing Variation (NWAV) 44.
+Toronto, Ontario, Canada.
+October 22-25. ([pdf of poster](NWAV_2015_Place_Language.pdf))

+Reed, Paul E. 2015d. *Appalachia, monophthongization, and intonation: Rethinking tradition*.
+Invited presentation at Language Variation in the South (LAVIS) IV.
+Raleigh, NC.
+April 9-11. ([pdf of slides](LAVISIV_Presentation_handout.pdf))

+Reed, Paul E. 2015c. *Mountain intonation: Using pitch in Appalachian English*.
+Paper presented at the Appalachian Studies Association (ASA) Annual Conference.
+Johnson City, TN.
+March 27-29. ([pdf of slides](ASA_2015_Appalachian_Intonation.pdf))

+Reed, Paul E. 2015b. *Appalachian local orientation and intonation: A sociophonetic account*.
+Paper presented at the American Dialect Society (ADS) Annual Meeting.
+Portland, OR.
+January 8-11. ([pdf of slides](ADS2015.pdf))

+Reed, Paul E. 2015a. *Social Class in rural populations: Rethinking paradigms*.
+Poster presented at the Linguistic Society of America (LSA) Annual Meeting.
+Portland, OR.
+January 8-11. ([pdf of poster](RuralClass.pdf))

+### 2014

+Dubinsky, Stanley, and Paul E. Reed.
+2014. *A definitive account of double modal distribution in Southern American English*.
+Poster presented at the American Dialect Society (ADS) Annual Meeting.
+Minneapolis, MN.
+January 2-5. ([pdf of poster](ADS_Dubinsky_Reed_2014.pdf))

+Reed, Paul E. 2014c. *The realization of pitch as a socio-pragmatic identity marker*.
+Poster presented at the New Ways of Analyzing Variation (NWAV) 43.
+Chicago, IL.
+October 23-26. ([pdf of poster](NWAV_Reed_2014_Rising_Pitch.pdf))

+Reed, Paul E. 2014b. *Best practices in representing Appalachian Speech*.
+Paper presented at the Appalachian Studies Association (ASA) Annual Conference.
+Huntington, WV.
+March 28-30. ([pdf of slides](ASA_2014.pdf))

+Reed, Paul E. 2014a. *Rising pitch realization in Appalachian English*.
+Paper presented at the American Dialect Society (ADS) Annual Meeting.
+Minneapolis, MN.
+January 2-5. ([pdf of slides](ADS2014.pdf))

+Reed, Paul E., and Stanley Dubinsky.
+2014. *The syntax of multiple modals from a corpus and experimental perspective*.
+Poster presented at Linguistic Society of America (LSA) Annual Meeting.
+Minneapolis, MN.
+January 2-5. ([pdf of poster](LSA_Reed_Dubinsky_2014.pdf))

+### 2013

+Reed, Paul E. 2013b. *Exploration of methods and activities that allow greater student involvement in the instruction of articulatory and acoustic phonetics* Paper presented at the Southeastern Conference on Linguistics (SECOL) 80.
+Spartanburg, SC.
+April 4-6. ([pdf of slides](Reed_SECOL_2013.pdf))

+Reed, Paul E. 2013a. *Vowels in Appalachia: Linguistics and language change*.
+Paper presented at the Appalachian Studies Association (ASA) Annual Conference.
+Boone, NC.
+March 22-24. ([pdf of slides](ASA_2013_Vowels_in_Appalachia.pdf))

+Reed, Paul E., and Michael Montgomery.
+2013. *Earlier African-American English: Evidence from an Appalachian bi-racial enclave community*.
+Paper presented at the Society for Pidgin and Creole Linguistics (SPCL) Winter Meeting.
+Boston, MA.
+January 4-5. ([pdf of slides](SPCL_2013_Coe_Ridge.pdf))

+### 2012